 Generic Name: telithromycin (Oral route)

-Telithromycin is contraindicated in patients with myasthenia gravis.
-There have been reports of fatal and life-threatening respiratory failure in patients with myasthenia gravis associated with the use of telithromycin .
+Fatal and life-threatening respiratory failure has been reported in patients with myasthenia gravis treated with telithromycin .

 Commonly used brand name(s)